zappee/gombi/docker/README.md

 # Guide for Remal Docker Images

 ## 1) Overview
-This document provides information about Remal Docker Images available in this project.
-For more details, check the specific documentation.

-## 2) Image versioning
-Subsequent releases of the same image must be assigned numerical identifiers consisting of three numbers separated by periods.

-The versioning of the Remal Docker images is the following: `remal-<image>:x:y:z`

-* The first number, called the major number, is increased when there are significant improvements or changes in functionality.
-* The second number, called the minor number, is incremented when there are minor feature changes or notable fixes.
-For example, `remal-openjdk-11:0.2.0` indicates that minor changes were made to the earlier version, `remal-openjdk-11:0.1.0`.
-* The third number, if it exists, is called the revision number and is added or increased when minor bugs are eliminated.
-The 7 in `remal-openjdk-11:0.2.7` shows that bug fixes were made to the previous version.

 ## 3) Development environment
 You can start the complete Docker stack on your machine if your machine has enough CPU and memory.